Mental Health 201:

 Anxiety is an emotion characterized by feelings of tension, worried thoughts and physical changes like increased blood pressure.

-People with anxiety disorders usually have recurring intrusive thoughts or concerns.
-They may avoid certain situations out of worry.
+Teens with anxiety disorders can have recurring intrusive thoughts or concerns.
+They may avoid certain situations out of worry or fear.
 They may also have physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.

 Uh, doesn’t that sound like most people before they do something like take a test, give a speech, or perform on stage?
 Doesn’t everyone get anxious?

 Sure.
 But those situations are temporary, and usually go away at the end of the test, performance or speech.
 Everyone gets anxious from time to time, and nerves can even help us to perform.
 Anxiety disorder means that those fears and worries persist longer, and more severely.
-People with anxiety may feel that butterflies-in-stomach, heart-racing,sweaty-palms feeling more often than not, and as a result may skip out on social situations, speaking up in class, etc. People with anxiety may even turn to drugs/alcohol in an attempt to self-medicate.
+Teens with anxiety may feel that butterflies-in-stomach, heart-racing, sweaty-palms feeling more often than not, and as a result may skip out on social situations, speaking up in class, etc. Teens with anxiety may even turn to drugs/alcohol in an attempt to self-medicate.

 One of the biggest differences between anxiety and plain old worrying is that anxiety is persistent.
 It doesn’t go away after your big speech.
-A hot bath, hard workout, or binge watching TV may not provide relief, as it does for the general population.
+A hot bath, hard workout, or marathoning a TV show may not provide relief, as it does for the general population.

-Anxiety disorders can affect as many as one in 8 young people, although studies show that girls are more likely to have/be diagnosed with GAD.
-Many parents and teachers can miss signs of anxiety.
+Anxiety disorders can affect as many as one in 3 young people, a rising number that seems to shock parents and professionals alike.
+Studies show that girls are more likely to have/be diagnosed with GAD.
+Many parents and teachers can miss or overlook signs of anxiety, especially in teenagers.
 People with anxiety may build a whole life around their anxiety- they may control the situations they are in, so they are only ever with people and in places where they feel comfortable.
 Anxious people tend to want to please others and strive for perfection- so it goes unnoticed.
 As a result, they put tons of pressure on themselves, can be very hard on themselves, and fret about unlikely outcomes.
 Too often, anxiety goes unnoticed because outsiders are convinced an anxious person is totally fine, when they are struggling on the inside.

-With help from a therapist or counselor, an anxious person can learn to manage their anxiety and live a totally productive and awesome life.
-Some ways to cope with anxiety are:
+With help from a therapist, psychiatrist, and/or counselor, someone with anxiety can get the tools they need (which may include medication) to help them manage their anxiety and live a totally awesome life.

 Remembering when anxiety is talking!
 Just because you pass someone laughing, doesn’t mean they are laughing at you.
-No one will judge you if you raise your hand and answer wrong in class.
-These fears are anxiety talking.
+People are usually too busy worried about themselves to notice what others are doing These fears can be anxiety talking.